WdR-Tech/backlash-compensation/README.md

 2. **Usage:**
    - Adjust the `input_file_path` and `output_file_path` variables in the script according to your G-code files.
+   - Adjust the `Xbacklash` and `Ybacklash` variables to your backlash values in mm.
    - Run the script:
      ```bash
      python backlash_compensation.py